jrc13245/simpleAuras/README.md

 - Dual: Mirrors the aura (if xpos = -150, then it will show a mirrored icon/texture at xpos 150).

 Cooldown:
+- Always: Shows Cooldown Icon if it's on CD or not.
 - No CD: Show when not on CD.
 - CD: Show when on CD.